Code-Institute-Submissions/Pavithra-Veeramani-life_style_JanResub/README.md

 ![LifeStyle product details image](assets/readme/product_details.png)

-* The products navigation bar is present in case the shopper wants to go back to the products.
+* Headers and Navigation bar are displayed

 * Provide a larger image of the product and display its detailed information.

+* The Description is shown in a bootstrap accordion.

 * Allow the user to select the quantity of products to be added to the shopping cart.